xssdoctor/augmented/README.md

 # Server Mode

 1. running `febric --server --domain [domain] --port [port]` will start a gunicorn server, allowing you to create a personal api.
 This server uses both traditional api endpoints and websockets for a great experience.
 Use cases include iphone shortcuts and creating an api for your web site.
-The server is gunicorn with python flask
+The server is gunicorn with python flask.
+There is also a small web frontend accessable to http://[server]:[port]
-2. update the jwt in config.yaml file

 # Remote mode

 1. if you make a config.yaml file in the directory root, the tool will now be in remote mode.
 Instead of directly querying the chatgpt server, you can query a remote fabric server (including your own server).
-2. NOTE: if you are accessing a server behind ssl (https) you need to change `self.summarizestream = f"ws://{domain}:{port}"` to `self.summarizestream = f"wss://{domain}:{port}"`

 Contributing